- 1927-1937 (Creation)

 Language and script notes

 Physical characteristics and technical requirements

 Summaries of the letters and index of personal names (compiled by Miss Kay Lorimer).

 Allied materials area

 Transcripts of the letters were made by Mrs Rampen before the material was donated to the Griffith Institute.
 John Ruffle also has copies of these.

 Related units of description

-- Full publication in progress on this website.
+- Full publication on this website (completed in xxx 2021).

 - Ruffle, John, "Myrtle Florence Broome", in: Breaking Ground: Women in Old World Archeology, Providence, RI: Brown University, 2004. [https://www.brown.edu/Research/Breaking_Ground/bios/Broome_Myrtle%20Florence.pdf (accessed 11/07/2020)].

 - Ruffle, John, "The Alternative to Growing Turnips: Myrtle Broome in Egypt 1927-1937", in: Frood, Elizabeth and Angela McDonald (eds), Decorum and experience: essays in ancient culture for John Baines, Oxford: Griffith Institute, 2013, p.
 174-179 (OEB 205657).